nibedann/Routine-Management-System/README.md

 # Routine-Management-System
 Routine management System Project using C
-The Routine Management System is a simple project developed using C. This project is an interesting project for keeping a record of your school or university schedule.
-The user can enter the periods of your classes, your schedule.
-Also, the user can delete the details if he/she wants to remove it and rebuild it.
+The Routine Management System is a simple project developed using C. This project Routine management system is useful for managing routines in schools or colleges.
+It is a very useful tool for maintaining Routines.
+This project has a lot of options & can do basic Routine Record tasks like adding the Routine, view routine, search the routine of a particular day, etc